 If you get all of those variables right, you will end up with the best, well-balanced cup of coffee in your hands.

-I also need to mention the extraction yield, which tells you what percentage of the used coffee grounds end up dissolved in your pot.
+I also need to mention the extraction percentage, which tells you what percentage of the used coffee grounds end up dissolved in your pot.

 Here’s what happens when you try to reuse coffee grounds for another cup of coffee:

-The ideal extraction yield for coffee is between 18% and 22%.
+As an example, the ideal extraction yield for espresso is between 18% and 22%.

 An under-extraction of 15% or over-extraction of 25% will cause an imbalance in the components and will result in either acidic or a bitter-sweet coffee drink.